shawna-p/mysterious-messenger/docs/route-setup.rst

     e.g. "emma_route_party"

 `trigger_time`
     The time the party should appear at.
-This should be written in military time with leading zeroes, so a time like 1:00 AM becomes "01:00" and 1:38 PM becomes "13:38".
+This should be written in 24-hour time with leading zeroes, so a time like 1:00 AM becomes "01:00" and 1:38 PM becomes "13:38".

     e.g. "12:00"